RedHatProductSecurity/rapidast/README.md

 - `python` >= 3.5
     + because of subprocess.run
 - `podman`
-    + Some scanners (such as the ZAP scanner) may spawn a container using podman
+    + required when you want to run scanners from their container images, rather than installing them to your host.
 - See `requirements.txt` for a list of required python libraries

 ## Installation